Capital Gains Tax: Your Questions Answered

 What is the best way to save on CGT when buying gold?

-The best and most simple way to save from paying CGT on gold in the UK is by selling smaller quantities of gold bullion.
+The best and most simple way to save from paying CGT on gold in the UK is by choosing to buy Capital Gains Tax-free gold coins.
+Alternatively, you can choose to sell smaller quantities of your non-CGT-free gold bullion.
 As long as you sell your gold bullion to make a profit that is less than the allowance set for that financial year, you will avoid having to pay any CGT.

 The bottom line…

 Many investors in gold or silver bullion need not worry themselves about CGT, due to the size and value of their investment.
-However, if you are planning to invest a substantial amount in gold, then investing in gold sovereigns or Britannia coins is the optimum choice for you.
-These UK coins are exempt from any Capital Gains Tax & allow you the freedom to invest and sell as much or as little as you require, as and when you need.
+However, if you are planning to invest a substantial amount in gold, then gold sovereigns or Britannia coins may be the optimum choice for you.
+These UK coins are exempt from any Capital Gains Tax and allow you the freedom to invest and sell as much or as little as you require, as and when you need.